 By Ramona McKean

-This blog is dedicated to the fostering of understanding between the people of China and the people of “the West.”
+This website is dedicated primarily to the fostering of understanding between the people of China and the people of “the West.”
 How?
 By the sharing of personal stories, photos, music, literature and other forms of cultural expression.

 My premise is that people are essentially good and like to be understood.
 When we develop understanding for each other, misperceptions can wash away and friendship becomes a real possibility.
 Friendship is one of the most precious experiences of life, and I believe it can open the door to miracles.
 It did for me.